Where can I fish near Duck Creek Village, Utah?

 Four fishing destinations are within 35 minutes of Duck Creek Village: Duck Creek Pond, Aspen Mirror Lake, Navajo Lake, and Panguitch Lake.

 Yes.
 A valid Utah fishing license is required for all anglers 12 years and older.
-Youth under 12 do not need a license when fishing with a licensed adult.
+Kids under 12 do not need a license, but limits and current regulations still apply.

 Navajo Lake is stocked with rainbow trout, brook trout, cutthroat trout, and splake.
 It is the most versatile fishing destination near Duck Creek with boat, kayak, and shoreline access.